 The wait is over!!
-Here is the much anticipated Vegan Potsticker recipe for all of you wonderful people.
+Here is the much anticipated vegan dumplings recipe for all of you wonderful people.
 Let me start by telling you how simple these are to make.
-To be honest I was nervous at first about testing this recipe as I assumed a vegan potsticker would be complex and hard to assemble.
+To be honest I was nervous at first about testing this recipe as I assumed a vegan dumplings would be complex and hard to assemble.
 I am so happy to report, anyone can make these, and they are totally customizable.

 Potsticker, Gyoza, Dumpling; What’s the Difference?

 You’ve probably seen one of these three names in cookbooks and on menus.
 After a bit of research, it turns out that potstickers originated in China, Gyoza in Japan, and dumplings just refer to anything cooked in dough.
 If you have a better explanation please let me know.
-I’m calling these guys potstickers because when you cook them in a pan they “stick” to the bottom and get crispy while steaming.
-At the end of the day, call them what you want, they are so delicious it won’t matter.
+I’m calling these guys dumplings but at the end of the day, call them what you want, they are so delicious it won’t matter.

 It’s All In The Pinch